WFLI-TV: History

 The station signed on May 25, 1987, as an independent co-owned with WFLI radio (1070 AM) (hence the television station call sign).
 It aired an analog signal on UHF channel 53 from a transmitter in Cohutta, Georgia.
 On January 16, 1995, WFLI joined UPN as a charter affiliate.
 In 1997, the station was sold to Lambert Broadcasting, LLC.
 It added The WB in 1999 as a secondary affiliation; two years later, WFLI dropped UPN and became a full-time WB affiliate.
 The Meredith Corporation acquired WFLI in 2004.

 Between 2001 and 2003, the station sold late-night Saturday paid programming time to an independent producer, out of which eventually arose the format and style of Fuel TV (now Fox Sports 2), which went by that name on WFLI.
 Fox Cable Networks eventually bought the trademarks and concept of Fuel TV in 2003 to launch it as a full-fledged cable network in July of that year, and the original Fuel TV program on WFLI ended in September 2003.

-On March 7, 2006, WFLI was announced as Chattanooga's CW affiliate at the network's launch on September 18 in the wake of the merger of the WB and UPN into The CW.
+On March 7, 2006, WFLI was announced as Chattanooga's CW affiliate at the network's launch on September 18 in the wake of the merger of The WB and UPN into The CW.
 Meanwhile, WDSI launched a new second digital subchannel to serve as the area's MyNetworkTV affiliate beginning September 5.
 On November 26, 2007, Meredith announced the sale of WFLI to MPS Media which closed April 1, 2008.
 Shortly thereafter, New Age Media (owner of WDSI) began operation of the station through an LMA.
-On May 23, 2011, WFLI signed on a new second digital subchannel of its own to offer MeTV.
+On May 23, 2011, WFLI signed on a new third digital subchannel of its own to offer MeTV.

 Sinclair Broadcast Group purchased the non-license assets of WFLI-TV and WDSI-TV from New Age Media for $1.25 million in September 2015 and began operating them under a master services agreement.

 On July 28, 2021, the FCC issued a Forfeiture Order stemming from a lawsuit against MPS Media.
 The lawsuit, filed by AT&T, alleged that MPS Media failed to negotiate for retransmission consent in good faith for the stations.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 MPS was ordered to pay a fine of $512,288.

-Programming

-Syndicated programming on WFLI includes Pawn Stars, 2 Broke Girls, Family Feud, and Two and a Half Men among others.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: